CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 Overview of the lab tasks.
 The DNS infrastructure involves many servers.
 We will build a simplified DNS infrastructure inside the emulator.
 This infrastructure includes two root servers, twocomTLD (Top- Level Domain) servers, oneeduTLD server, and two second-level domain nameservers (See Figure 1).
-It should be noted that students need to replacesmith2021with their own last names and the present year.
+It should be noted that students need to replace smith 2021 with their own last names and the present year.
 We need to configure the nameservers for each of the zone depicted in the figure.
 We will do it from the bottom up.
 Namely, we will configure the second-level domain nameservers first (Task 1), then the TLD server (Task 2), and then the Root server (Task 3).
 We also need to configure the local DNS server and the